dstufft/personal-peps/remove-external-hosting.rst

 In addition to that, the information that an installer is able to provide when an installation files is pretty minimal.
-We are able to detect if there are externally hosted files directly linked from the ``/simple/`` however we cannot detect if there are files hosted on a linked page without fetching that page which would cause a massive performance hit just to see if there might be a file there so we can provide a better error message.
+We are able to detect if there are externally hosted files directly linked from the simple installer api however we cannot detect if there are files hosted on a linked page without fetching that page which would cause a massive performance hit just to see if there might be a file there so we can provide a better error message.

 Finally very few projects have properly linked to their external files so that they can be safely downloaded and verified.
 At the time of this writing there